Dr Terry Done

-I chartered the original Coral Princess (wooden minesweeper) for two five-day charters to the reefs off Townsville in 1988.
-I took international coral reef scientists on diving field trips to AIMS study reefs before and after the 1988 International Coral Reef Symposium, held in Townsville.
+I chartered the original Coral Princess (converted ‘Fairmile’ submarine chaser) for two five-day charters to the reefs off Townsville in 1988 when I took international coral reef scientists on diving field trips to AIMS study reefs before and after the 1988 International Coral Reef Symposium.
 I was a scientist working at AIMS studying the biological variability of reefs across the GBR.
 I retired in 2007 but am still an AIMS Associate.

-Later, Tony Briggs invited me to accompany a GBR tour out of Cairns on a fairly new CE1, introducing the reef to people from the Smithsonian Institute and the Museum of Natural History.
+Later, Tony Briggs invited me to accompany a GBR tour out of Cairns on a fairly new Coral Expeditions I, introducing guests from the Smithsonian Institute and the Museum of Natural History to the Reef.

 What has been the highlight of your association with Coral Expeditions?

 I have done more than 50 Kimberley cruises with CE since 1998, and I still rate this as my favourite destination.
 I feel lucky to be present when people’s jaws are dropping and their eyes light-up as they first experience Kimberley’s magic.
-And is a great pleasure to be able to fill in the background of natural history stories and coastal exploration for the guests.
+It is a great pleasure to share stories about the regions fascinating natural and coastal exploration history for the guests.

 Can you share some insights into the people you have worked with at Coral Expeditions – any friendships or strong relationships formed?
 Any anecdotes you’d like to share ?